sustech-topology/TopCap/README.md

 The following corresponds to results in Fig. 3 of machine learning topological features.
 Sections are organised according to the flowchart in Fig. 3e.

-The folder `supplements` includes supplementary files for this project.

-- The `results` folder contains ROC and AUC from machine learning (Fig. 3a–b) as well as birth time and lifetime of consonants (Fig. 3c–d).

 #### Deriving phonetic data from natural speech

 Use [Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/index.html) (MFA) to align each speech signal into phonetic segments through the following steps (cf. Supplementary Sec.
 4.1).
 Detailed guidelines of MFA can be found on the [Installation](https://montreal-forced-aligner.readthedocs.io/en/latest/installation.html) page.
 See [this tutorial](https://eleanorchodroff.com/tutorial/montreal-forced-aligner.html) for more explanation.